Poto-Feu/swannsong/README.md

 ## Licensing
-**SwannSong Adventure** is licensed under the GPL v3 License.
-Libraries licenses can be found in the *licenses* folder.
+**SwannSong Adventure** is licensed under the GNU General Public License Version 3.
+Third-party libraries licenses can be found in the *licenses* folder.

-ncurses is licensed under the MIT X11 License.
-OpenSSL is licensed under the Apache License 2.0.
+ncurses is developed by Thomas E. Dickey and is licensed under the MIT X11 License.
+Nettle is developed by Niels Möller and is partially licensed under the GNU General Public License Version 2, the GNU General Public License Version 3 and the GNU Lesser General Public License Version 3.

 The following only applies to the MingGW compiled version :

 winpthreads is licensed under the Zope Public License v2.1.
-PDCurses was developed by Mark Hessling and William McBrine and is in the public domain.
+PDCurses is developed by Mark Hessling and William McBrine and is in the public domain.